facebookresearch/fastText/docs/unsupervised-tutorials.md

 The results are saved in result/fil9-non.vec and result/fil9-non.bin.

-To illustrate the difference, let us take an uncommon word in Wikipedia, like *accomodation* which is a misspelling of *accommodation**.* Here is the nearest neighbors obtained without no subwords:
+To illustrate the difference, let us take an uncommon word in Wikipedia, like *accomodation* which is a misspelling of *accommodation**.* Here is the nearest neighbors obtained without subwords:

 ```bash
 $ ./fasttext nn result/fil9-none.bin